 Create any extra fields for your eBook library

-I recommend the free Advanced Custom Fields plugin for creating custom fields.
-You can use the Custom Post Type UI plugin for creating custom taxonomies.
-Once you’ve created the extra fields for your eBook post type, you can add the data for each eBook.
-You can list all these extra fields in the digital library using the WordPress eBook plugin (see next section).
+Once you've created the extra fields for your eBook post type, you can add the data for each eBook.
+You can list all these extra fields in the digital library using the WordPress eBook plugin - which brings us to Step 2...

-Step 2 – Use a WordPress eBook plugin to list eBooks in a table
+Step 2 - Use the WordPress eBook plugin to list eBooks in a table

-By now, you’ve created a custom post type for your eBooks and added them all to WordPress.
+By now, you've added your eBooks to WordPress.
 Great!
-Now comes the fun part – it’s time to create your WordPress eBook library.
+Now comes the fun part - it's time to create your WordPress eBook library similar to the Kindle store.

 That's everything you need for a professional-looking WordPress eBook library.
 If you want to make any further changes to it, skip to the section on Perfecting your eBook Library.

-Sell membership access or subscriptions to your WordPress eBook library
+Sell membership access or add ebook subscription service to your WordPress eBook library

 So far, I've shown you how to create a table of eBooks that is available for everyone to access.
 If you don't want this, then there are a few WordPress plugins to protect your eBook library and restrict it from public view.
 Here are 3 suggestions of how you can achieve this.